 - Review the Eligibility requirements and candidate policies/procedures in the PMP Handbook, available under your login as a free PDF.

 - Become a member after paying the fee, if you desire.
 This step is optional, however.
 The major membership benefit is that you get the soft copy of the PMBOK guide (Project Management Body of Knowledge) for free.
-Otherwise you can purchase the hard copy from amazon, AbeBooks or many other places.
-Make sure you buy the 5th Edition.
+Otherwise you can purchase the hard copy from amazon, Walmart or many other places.
+Make sure you buy the latest Edition.

 - Get your study material and start reading.
-Refer to the ‘Books’ section below for more details.
+Refer to Part 2 of this series for more details.

 - After you’ve studied for at least a month, enroll for the 35 contact hours of formal education, mandatory for the certification.
 I did it from Promantia which was very good, but you can do it from any other registered education provider.